I learnt the value of mindfulness the hard way.

 To get on the course, even though I had a long meditation practice, I had to do a standard 8 week MBSR, and I chose one compressed into a 7 day retreat.
 I thought I knew a lot about meditation, and I probably did – you should see my bookshelf.
 But towards the end of that retreat I woke up to the fact that I was continuing to drive myself in my career in ways that were not beneficial.
 I was dealing with stress, but I was using my meditation practice as a crutch.
 Six months of reflection and discussion at home, I decided to retire a year early.

 The masters course has not been easy for me.
 I had lots of strategies as a successful academic that did not seem to fit.
 The ego took a battering with the grades I got.
-I still struggle at times to understand the expectations, but I got through the taught modules and I am now working on a thesis.
-I am learning about “good enough” as a strategy rather than “be the best”.
+I struggled at times to understand the expectations, but I got through the taught modules and completed my dissertation in the summer of 2016.
+I am learning about “good enough” as a strategy rather than “be the best”, and not to be such a perfectionist.

 So, I left work in the summer of 2014, and shortly afterwards started teaching.
 I was fortunate in that lots of opportunities to teach landed in my lap.